Why Value Stream Management for Software Delivery?

 IT Is Shifting to a Business Value Focus

 “Whenever there is a product for a customer, there is a value stream.”
-(Mike Rother and John Shook, Learning to See)1
+(Rother, M. & Shook, J. (1999).
+Learning to See.
+The Lean Institute, Introduction.)

 Every company today is a software company, and the role of Chief Information Officer (CIO) has never been more important.
 But keeping the job has become much harder.

 The business demands better software, delivered faster, with zero tolerance for outages or security breaches.
 A CIO’s performance is no longer measured by operational efficiency, rather by customer experiences, digital products and revenue generation.

 Value Stream Management is a management technique or practice that focuses on increasing the flow of business value from customer request to customer delivery.
 Its systematic approach to measuring and improving flow helps organizations shorten time-to-market, increase throughput, improve product quality and optimize for business outcomes.

 In this page we’ll focus on how IT organizations can actually “do” value stream management for software portfolios.
 We’ll talk about these topics:

 - What is a value stream in software delivery?

 - What flows through a software delivery value stream?

 - How software delivery value streams are different from manufacturing value streams